 if everything happens that can't be done

-Man vs. the Natural World Theme
+if everything happens that can't be done Theme of Man vs. the Natural World

 Nature reigns supreme over book learning in "if everything happens that can't be done."
 Birds and buds both have qualities that books simply can't match.
 The poem talks about teachers, about being indoors, but it's most dominated by the type of language and actions – running, leaping, flying – you'd find outdoors during, say, recess.
 The world, especially the natural world, becomes an amazing, joyous place in this poem, and it's the perfect place to fall in love.